Quantum field theory treatment of oscillations of Dirac neutrinos in external fields: Spin-flavor precession of Dirac neutrinos in a magnetic field

 We shall see shortly in Sec.~\ref{subsec:QFTSFP} that $\Sigma_{12}$ and $\Sigma_{21}$, resulting from Eq.~(\ref{eq:Dyseqab}), do not contribute to the process which we identify with the spin-flavor precession.
 That is why we do not present these propagators here for the sake of brevity.

-The denominators of $\Sigma_{aa}$ in Eqs.~(\ref{eq:Sigma11Bfin}) and~(\ref{eq:Sigma22Bfin}) contain the term $\propto\mu^{2}(\mathbf{B}\cdot\hat{p})^{2}$.
+The denominators of $\Sigma_{aa}$ in Eqs.~(\ref{eq:Sigma11Bfin}) and~(\ref{eq:Sigma22Bfin}) contain the term $\propto\mu^{2}(\mathbf{B}\cdot\hat{\mathbf{p}})^{2}$.
 Analogous terms are present in the dressed propagators of Majorana neutrinos in a magnetic field, which were obtained in Ref.~\cite{Dvo25b}.
 In the QM description of the spin-flavor precession in Sec.~\ref{sec:QMSFP}, the magnetic field is taken to be transverse to the neutrino momentum.
-Thus, $(\mathbf{B}\cdot\hat{p})=0$ since neutrinos are on the mass shell in the QM approach.
-In QFT treatment, we cannot drop the term $\propto\mu^{2}(\mathbf{B}\cdot\hat{p})^{2}\neq0$ in Eqs.~(\ref{eq:Sigma11Bfin}) and~(\ref{eq:Sigma22Bfin}) since $\mathbf{p}$ is the momentum of a virtual neutrino.
+Thus, in the QM approach, one is allowed to set $(\mathbf{B}\cdot\hat{\mathbf{p}})=0$ since neutrinos are on the mass shell.
+In QFT treatment, we cannot drop the term $\propto\mu^{2}(\mathbf{B}\cdot\hat{\mathbf{p}})^{2}\neq0$ in Eqs.~(\ref{eq:Sigma11Bfin}) and~(\ref{eq:Sigma22Bfin}) since $\mathbf{p}$ is the momentum of a virtual neutrino.
 In fact, $\mathbf{p}$ can be arbitrary since we integrate over it in Eq.~(\ref{eq:matrel2nu}).
-Note that the quantity in question, $\propto\mu^{2}(\mathbf{B}\cdot\hat{p})^{2}$, is an essentially quantum term in the propagator which arises from the summation of the infinite number of the Feynman diagrams in Fig.~\ref{fig:feyndiag} Shortly in Sec.~\ref{subsec:QFTSFP}, we shall compute the contributions to the matrix element and the transition probability originating from this term.
+Note that the quantity in question, $\propto\mu^{2}(\mathbf{B}\cdot\hat{\mathbf{p}})^{2}$, is an essentially quantum term in the propagator which arises from the summation of the infinite number of the Feynman diagrams in Fig.~\ref{fig:feyndiag}.
+Shortly in Sec.~\ref{subsec:QFTSFP}, we shall compute the contributions to the matrix element and the transition probability originating from this term.